 - Eat: Food is in plentiful supply at Refugio Sapienza, plus some liqueur samples on offer when you get off the return cable car.
 There’s also a snack bar at the top cable car station.

 If you’re after a day trip in Sicily, you could do a lot worse than visit Mount Etna by bus from Catania.
 Crazy landscapes and endless photo opportunities await, along with the chance to tick off a bucket-list achievement (or is that just me?)

 Have you been to Mount Etna?
-Did you go by bus or our a tour?
+Did you go by bus or on a tour?
 Share your experiences below.